totorigolo/any-board-game-client-clj/README.md

 # However, this won't serve the API.
 Read below for how-to.
 lein dev

-# To build the Less files to CSS, use one of:
+# To build the SassC files to CSS, use one of:
-lein less auto # for live reload lein less once
+lein scss [:develop|:production] auto # for live reload lein scss [:develop|:production] once
 ```

 The instructions above are for the frontend only.
 If you want the full website,